Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

 #### 1. Initial Planning

 The planning commenced with pen and paper brainstorming and some competitor e-commerce website analysis.
 Here ideas for an e-commerce site were considered.
 Happiness, wellbeing and self-care are so topical in the world we live in today.
 We lead such busy lives that happiness is at times hard to achieve nowadays.
-Inspired by this topic and an idea that came to me while looking at an advertisement for motor breakdown assist the concept of "Happy Box" as a pick me up available on demand was born.
+Inspired by this topic, an idea that came to me while looking at an advertisement for motor breakdown assist the concept of "Happy Box" as a pick me up available on demand was born.

 #### 2. User Stories